TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/SitepackageBuilder/MinimalExtension.rst

 4. The namespace and PSR-4 autoloading

     TYPO3 features :ref:`PSR-4 autoloading <autoload>`.
-If a PHP class is withing the correct namespace and path it will be available automatically.
+If a PHP class is within the correct namespace and path it will be available automatically.

     Now what is the correct namespace for your extension?
 Look for the keyword "autoload" in the :file:`composer.json` of your extension.
 You